Custom Wine Cellar in Carmel, Indiana

-A custom wine cellar should feel intentional the moment you step inside.
-For this Carmel basement remodel, the goal was to create a dedicated wine room that supports proper storage, a comfortable serving space, and a finished look that feels consistent with the rest of the home.
+A custom wine cellar should feel like a natural extension of the home.
+For this Carmel basement remodel, the goal was to create a dedicated wine space that supports proper storage, comfortable serving, and a refined atmosphere for everyday enjoyment and entertaining.

 Design Summary